|Grading System||Good Standing||Academic Probation||Student Conduct & Discipline|

 A student who has not enrolled in two consecutive registration periods (including the summer session) must submit to the Office of Academic Affairs a "Reentry Form" signed by the student’s advisor or the Program Coordinator of Certificate Programs indicating approval for reentry to the program.
 A former student who has not completed a Reentry Form and has not enrolled for two consecutive registration periods must reapply for admission to the program and the school.

-A newly admitted program student is allowed up to one year for deferment.
+Deferment for Newly Admitted Students – A newly admitted program student is allowed up to one year for deferment.
 The Office of Academic Affairs must be notified of all deferments before the start of the semester.
-Any student who does not enroll for two consecutive registration periods shall no longer be considered a program student and must reapply for admission to the program and the school.
+Any student who does not enroll for three consecutive registration periods shall no longer be considered a program student and must reapply for admission to the program and the School.

 A student who withdraws from the School at the end of, or prior to, completing a scheduled semester, should notify his or her advisor and the Associate Dean for Academic Affairs in writing.
 The letter should include the date of intended withdrawal and the specific reason(s) for withdrawal.
 The student should state if it is his or her intention to seek readmission to the course of study at a later date and, if so, the specific date he or she would wish to be readmitted.
 The letter should include a permanent mailing address to which any communications may be sent.